Public Schools Week 2020

 Nine out of 10 students in America attend public schools, and the members of the Learning First Alliance will be celebrating Public Schools Week from February 24-28, 2020 with more events and recognitions to honor our nation’s public schools, our students and the many school professionals who work to help students achieve their greatest potential.

-Public Schools Week is a designated week for administrators, teachers, specialists, teacher educators and school board members to host events for their communities and reach out to lawmakers, businesses, and other community members to discuss the importance of public education.
+Public Schools Week is a designated week for administrators, teachers, specialists, teacher educators, parents and school board members to host events for their communities and reach out to lawmakers, businesses, and other community members to discuss the importance of public education.
 Add Public Schools Week 2020 to your school calendar and make plans to join LFA and educators across the United States to show the strength—and potential—of our nation’s public schools and our students’ futures.

 During Public Schools Week 2019, educators and community members marked the week with events and outreach to their communities.
 In Washington, a bipartisan group of lawmakers spoke out on the importance of a strong public education system for our country’s future economic strength, and members of the House and Senate marked the week with resolutions of support.